-(11) Insurers shall at minimum manage their risks based on the Risk Management Guidelines and any additional guidelines that Insurance Board will issue as and when required.
+(11) Insurers shall at a minimum manage their risks based on the Risk Management Guidelines and any additional guidelines that the Authority will issue as and when required.

 (12) Further details on Risk Management shall be as per Annexure V.